stratisco/stratisco.github.io/README.md

 This website will have anything i think is worth posting and i am trying to make this primarily dynamic.
 An example of this is dynamic style is with my header.js which auto genarates a header each page.

+I have added a colour changing mode on the top right of the header which will change the scheme of the header.